samsung-cnct/k2/README.md

 atlas/kubernetes-dashboard	0.1.0  	A kubernetes dashboard Helm chart
 ```

-This indicates that the file to install is `samsung_cnct/kubernetes-dashboard` from the quay.io registry.
+In this case the chart to install is `kubernetes-dashboard` from the `atlas` repo.

 ##### Install Kubernetes Dashboard